viktor-ferenczi/godot-voxel/README.md

 This approach allows for good performance and opens up the possibility of making runtime changes to voxels at a relatively low cost.

-Detailed documentation in mostly in the shader source files.
+Please find the detailed documentation of the algorithm and the expected texture format in the shader source code (`*.gdshader` and `*.gdshaderinc` files).

 Scroll down on this page for screenshots on what's possible.